-Restrictive covenants or deed restrictions are designed to limit owners’ use of their property to protect the harmony of a community, or to protect the use of property to prevent over development and unauthorized use.
-When purchasing property in a private development or on a lake or river, people often purchase the property subject to the restrictions that define what an owner may and may not do on that property.
+Restrictive covenants or deed restrictions are designed to limit owners’ use of their property to protect the harmony of a community or to protect the use of the property to prevent over development and unauthorized use.
+When purchasing a property in a private development or on a lake or river, people often purchase the property subject to the restrictions that define what an owner may and may not do on that property.

 Sometimes your right to use the property in a certain way will depend on the language of the restrictive covenant and how the covenant(s) have been applied.
 For instance, deed restrictions may require a minimum or maximum size of a home, and/or the types of materials permitted when building a home.
 Some restrictions may also prohibit owners from installing fences or signs or using the property for non-residential purposes.

 With the recent Court of Appeals ruling, enforcing property restrictions depends on two basic rules: